Jorge-Lopes/agoric-components/akash-controller/work-in-progress/original-code-updates.md

+# Changes made to the original code

+## Contract and test files

 1. Code directory was not created using the `agoric init` command Created an agoric project and moved the code to the new project